JacqsLabz/Sims4-Yootz-Story/2.07-DateNightOut/00-index.md

 "How long does this part last for?"

 "Welcome to my world."
-Sara smirked, "Don't worry, I promise it is temporary."
+Sara smirked, "Don't worry, I promise it is temporary; just a few days."

 ![](12-19-17_10-55-53%C2%A0PM.png)